bao-project/bao-docs/source/development/doc_guidelines.rst

     Caption for the Bao logo picture.

-You can after reference the image :numref:`bao-logo-fig` by using the notation ``:numref:`bao-logo-fig```, specifying the image name field.
+The image :numref:`bao-logo-fig` can be later referenced by using the notation ``:numref:`bao-logo-fig```, specifying the image name field.

 .. note::